Thai Dee Maew Cattery

 If you have completed an application and we would like to move forward with the adoption process, yes.
 That's only if we have photos to send that are not already uploaded to this website or our Facebook page.
 Random strangers emailing us for pictures without sending an application are probably people who are scammers who steal breeders' photos to create a fake website that they use to defraud people.
 Only people we have spoken to who are or definitely plan to get on our notification list may receive additional photos by email or text.

-You can see we are legitimate with proof that this is a registered cattery with the American Cat Association.
+You can see we are legitimate with proof that this is a registered cattery with the American Cat Association and the CFA.
 We have Google reviews you can read.
 Call Trupanion to verify if we are authorized.
 Trupanion only deals with quality breeders for their free trial offers.
 Check our online footprint on Facebook.
-The fact that we are verified with PayPal and we only use PayPal for deposits is right there the best proof you can get because PayPal will not let scammers use their platform.
+The fact that we are verified with PayPal and we use PayPal for deposits is right there the best proof you can get because PayPal will not let scammers use their platform like this.
 We have references.
 The adoption process here is strict.
 You will not find any stricter anywhere, so that should tell you we aren't desperate for money.
 Scammers, backyard breeders and cat mills will only care about your money.

 Our veterinarian will spay and neuter once the kittens are twelve weeks old and weigh at least three pounds.
 Most males can go home in about three days afterwards.
 Females need at least ten days to heal up before they are ready to leave.
 Sometimes, smaller kittens (especially females) need longer to get to three pounds.
 They cannot leave us until they are spayed, neutered and microchipped.
 They are microchipped while under anesthesia, so they don't feel it being implanted.